-There’s a lot of confusion around all spiritual terminology.
-Some of this is intentional.
-So, the following is an attempt to clarify some of these differences.
+There’s a lot of confusion about the differences between religion, spirituality and consciousness development The following is an attempt to clarify some of the issues.

 Tools of Consciousness

 Spiritual technologies are tools of consciousness.
 They result from generations of research by cultures around the world.
 These processes stand up to the test of science.
 They are repeatable and measurable.
 Everyone who can follow a process can use these tools.
 We call the practice of these processes spiritual exploration.